Outer space for RAAGs: Hyperplanes in -complexes

 \subsection{Isomorphisms of $\G$-complexes}

-In this section we define twist and fold orderings for hyperplanes in a $\G$-complex $X$ and show that, for any isomorphism $X\cong \Sa^{\bPi}$ these orderings coincide with the orderings of their labels, as previously defined.
+First we define twist and fold orderings for hyperplanes in a $\G$-complex $X$ and show that, for any isomorphism $X\cong \Sa^{\bPi}$ these orderings coincide with the orderings of their labels, as previously defined.
 Note that the ordering of labels is well-defined on fold-equivalence classes, so we need the same to be true here.